 Picking three similar pilots is the most common structural mistake.
 The point is to learn three different things.

-Here is the mistake that follows once teams accept the "start with high-signal internal use cases" advice: they pick three high-signal internal use cases and learn the same thing three times.
+Here's the mistake that follows once teams accept the "start with high-signal internal use cases" advice: they pick three high-signal internal use cases and learn the same thing three times.
 Three meeting summarizers.
 Three document classifiers.
 Three code assistants.
 The model works fine.
 They learn nothing about whether their teams can change workflows, whether the legacy integration layer is as bad as suspected, or whether anything makes it from pilot to production in this organization.

 Pilot 1 tests LLM viability.
-Can a language model add value here, and can you measure it.
+Can a language model add value here, and can you measure it?
 Pick the workflow with the highest signal quality and the lowest risk.
 This is the learning lab.
 When it fails, the cause is selection, not technology.

 Pilot 2 tests value at scale.
-Is there a workflow with a known cost or time spend where AI compresses it measurably inside one quarter.
+Is there a workflow with a known cost or time spend where AI compresses it measurably inside one quarter?
 Pick the candidate with the largest annualized dollar value, a clean owner, and a clean baseline.

 Zero customer or brand exposure — a failure stays inside the team